 Without insurance, an IUD could cost more than $1,300 out-of-pocket, and birth control pills could cost up to $600 per year.
 For women with low incomes, birth control costs like those can mean the difference between getting groceries, gas, or other necessities for month by month.
 Nationwide, the ACA’s birth control benefit saved women an estimated $1.4 billion on birth control pills the first year (2013) that the law was in effect.
 So, when the Trump administration issued rules to take away the guarantee of no-copay coverage — it faced a flood of resistance from women's health advocates and courts.

-Taking away birth control coverage will make it harder for millions of people to get the care they need.
+Taking away birth control coverage would make it harder for millions of people to get the care they need.
 Forty percent of Black women ages 18-44 say they couldn’t afford more than $10 a month for birth control if they had to pay out of pocket.
 Research shows that when people have access to birth control, they can take better care of themselves or their families, support themselves financially, complete their education, and advance in their careers.

 Background on Birth Control Coverage